BeamNG/BeamNGpy/README.md

 We always welcome user contributions, be sure to check out our [contribution guidelines][9] first, before starting your work.

+The Python code is formatted using [Black](https://github.com/psf/black), please use it to format the code you want to contribute.

 [1]: https://beamngpy.readthedocs.io/en/latest/
 [2]: https://register.beamng.tech/
 [3]: mailto:licensing@beamng.gmbh